-Find a registered dietitian with Telehealth
+Find a registered dietitian with Health Connect Ontario

 This program connects you to a Registered Dietitian who can provide free advice on food and healthy eating.
-This service is confidential and available in English, French, and more than 300 additional languages.
+This service is confidential and available in both English and French with translation support offered in other languages.
 Learn more.